"Our fair city is an example to the world of

 |Terrain||Rainforest, Grassland, Hills|

 A dense, architectural hive of chambers built into the largest of the geological stone pillars.
-This is the central governmental building of the nation.
-This stony pillar towers over the city and the harbor with a height of 122 meters (400 ft).
+This is the central governmental building of the nation and home of the Council of Thought.
+This stony pillar towers over the city with a height of 140 meters.

 The Main Market Square